Revelation2106/MyNovelList/README.md

 Digital library created for a UWS module.

 Change Log 14/05/2021 - Thomas
+- Refactored Sort to account for volume number when sorting by author or series

+Change Log 14/05/2021 - Thomas
 - Added Clear button to allow users to clear text and score/volume values
 - Refactored the editing process so that when a user selects a book from the ListView, the data is automatically added to the relevant fields.
 If the user has